Amethyst

 How do I clean amethyst?

-It can be safely cleaned with warm soapy water.
-Ultrasonic cleaners are usually safe except in the rare instances where a stone is dyed or treated by fracture filling.
-Steam cleaning is not recommended, and It should not be subjected to heat.
+It can be safely cleaned with warm, soapy water.
+Ultrasonic cleaners are usually safe except in the rare cases where the stone might be dyed or fracture-filled.
+Steam cleaning is not recommended, and amethyst should not be exposed to high heat.

 What is green amethyst?

-Prasiolite, also known as green quartz, green amethyst or vermarine is a green variety of quartz, a silicate mineral chemically silicon dioxide.
-Most stones will turn yellow or orange when heated producing citrine, but some gems will turn green when treated.
+Prasiolite, sometimes called green quartz or green amethyst, is a green variety of quartz.
+Most stones turn yellow or orange when heated, producing citrine, but some become green when treated.

 What is the hardness of amethyst?

-The stone rates a 7 on the Mohs scale and has good toughness, so it is suitable for all jewelry types.
-This includes rings and necklace as long as the wearer understands the limits of its hardness.
+The stone rates a 7 on the Mohs scale and has good toughness, which makes it suitable for a variety of jewelry types.
+Rings, pendants, and other items can be worn frequently, provided the wearer is mindful of its hardness limitations.

 Is amethyst a precious stone?